 With proper care, veneers can last for more than ten years.
 In addition to improving the look of a smile, they are stain-resistant, so you can enjoy a bright, white smile.
 They also resist decay.
 Though they are resilient, however, they will still require careful maintenance, so it’s recommended to avoid drinking too much coffee and biting hard food, as it could damage the veneers.

 Veneers require the same type of cleaning and maintenance that natural teeth do, including brushing twice a day and flossing daily to remove plaque and reduce tartar buildup.
 Regular checkups will also be necessary not only to have the teeth cleaned professionally but to allow your dentist in Houston to check on the veneers.

-Compared to other types of dental restorations, such as crowns, the procedure for porcelain veneers is much less invasive, with only a very small portion of the tooth surface needing removal.
+Compared to other types of dental restorations, such as dental crowns, the procedure for porcelain veneers is much less invasive, with only a very small portion of the tooth surface needing removal.
 Additionally, the procedure may not require anesthesia.

 If you wish to make cosmetic improvements to your smile, make an appointment at Dentistry of the Oaks today to discuss dental veneers as a solution.